Skip to content

 PolicyBehavior

-DropIfRunningIgnore new task while one with the same key is running
+DropIfRunningIgnore new task while one with the same key is running; the active task is not cancelled.

 rust